telerik/maui-docs/controls/pdfviewer/search/styling.md

 As the `PDFViewerToolbar` is based on the `RadToolbar` control, all toolbar items in the PDF Viewer inherit from `ButtonToolbarItem`.
 All styling properties available for the `ButtonToolbarItem` are also applicable for the PDF toolbar items.

-## Style the PdfViewerSearchNavigationToolbarItem
+## Styling the Toolbar's Search Item on Mobile

-The default search toolbar item displayed on mobile is the `PdfViewerSearchNavigationToolbarItem` (`Style` property with target type `NavigationButtonToolbarItemView`).
+The default search toolbar item displayed on mobile devices is the `PdfViewerSearchNavigationToolbarItem` (`Style` property with target type `NavigationButtonToolbarItemView`).
 The

 The table below lists all toolbar items related to the `PdfViewerSearchNavigationToolbarItem` and their target types: